JacobChak/LDA/README.md

 # LDA
 This the LDA model and NetworkX model of the text analysising.
-The propor of the code is to tune the best topic model for the policy articles.
+The purpose of the code is to tune the best topic model for the policy articles.